 A degree in Aerospace Engineering from Queen’s will assist you in developing the core skills and employment-related experiences that are valued by employers, professional organisations and academic institutions alike.
 Our graduates are well regarded by many employers (local, national and international) and the versatility of Aerospace Engineering graduates makes them well suited for a wide range of future careers, both within engineering and in the wider graduate sector.

 Although the majority of our graduates are interested in pursuing careers in Engineering, significant numbers develop careers in a wide range of other sectors.
-The following is a list of the major career sectors (and some starting salaries) that have attracted our graduates in recent years:

-Close links with employers
+Close links with employers.

 Our past students have also gained work placement with organisations such as: